kriszyp/alkali/README.md

 Alkali uses an optimized strategy for updating elements, by waiting for the next animation frame to update, and only updating elements that are connected to the DOM.

 By default, properties are copied directly to the element that is being, or will be, created.
-However, Alkali provides special handling for a certain properties:
+However, Alkali provides special handling for certain properties:
 * `content` - This represents the main content of an element, and can depend on the type of element.
 For most elements, this represents the inner content of element.
 If it is a primitive, it will be the text content (inserted as a text node).
 If it is an array, it will generate a set of child elements.
 For inputs, the content corresponds to the `value` or `checked` property of the input, typed to the type of value that the input expects (numbers for number inputs), with bi-directional binding.
-* `class`, `for`, `role` - This are copied to their corresponding attributes.
+* `class`, `for`, `role` - These are copied to their corresponding attributes.
 * `attributes` This can be an object, and the properties are copied to attributes on the element.
 * `dataset` - This can be an object, and the properties are copied to the elements `dataset` object to construct custom-user attributes.
 * `style` - This can be an object, and the properties are copied to the elements `style` object to construct inline styles.
 * CSS style properties - Inline style properties can be defined directly in the properties argument as well, and will create inline styles.
+When used as direct properties, booleans will be converted to named values for certain properties (for `display`, `visibility`), and numbers will be appended with `px` for dimensional properties.
 * `render`, `classes` - These have special handling described below.

-In addition, custom handling
+In addition, custom handling of properties can be defined creating render methods or getters and setters as described below.

 ### Children Array Argument